Paper-Air/PQSDC2/README.md

 Moreover, the PQSDC2 compression procedure can be expedited by employing a multi-core CPU cluster, thereby substantially decreasing time overhead.

+## Experimental Environment
+Before compression and decompression, the code programming environment for the experiment is as follows:

+torch : >= 1.10.1+cu111

+GCC : >= 13.1.0

+OpenMPI : >= 2.1.2

+Slurm : >= 19.05.5-1.0.0-29 (Optional Environment for Clustering Parallel)
 ## Copy Our Project

-Firstly, clone our tools from GitHub:
+Firstly, clone our PQSDC2 compressor from GitHub:
 ```shell script
 git clone https://github.com/wind-Zheng/PQSDC2.git
 ```
-Secondly, turn to src directory：
+Secondly, turn to the src directory:
 ```shell script
 cd PQSDC2/src
 ```
-Thirdly, Run the following command：
+Thirdly, run the following command:
 ```shell script
 bash install.sh
 ```